Who is eligible for off-campus services?

 What does the off-campus support cost?

 All requests for resources are free.
-Books will be shipped via USPS return postage enclosed.
+Books will be shipped to addresses in the continental US via USPS return postage enclosed.
 Articles are delivered electronically.

 Rowan University Libraries are members of regional consortia that provide students with access to academic libraries that might be near their home.
 Students may visit our partner libraries and use their resources: